kemitchell/saas-package/base.md

 ## Give Provider Tax-Compliance Information

 _Customer_ agrees to give _Provider_ information that _Provider_ needs to comply with tax laws that apply payments under the agreement.

+## Provide User Equipment

+_Provider_ agrees to provide for itself and its _Users_, at its own expense, all the computers, software, and other equipment needed to access the _Service_.

 ## Follow Rules About Use